docs/open-reusables/README.md

 ## Overview

+Open the file corresponding to a Liquid tag for reusable text, a variable, or feature-based versioning, in the markdown file for an article on [docs.github.com](https://docs.github.com).

-This Visual Studio Code extension works with markdown files in the [`docs-internal`](https://github.com/github/docs-internal) and [`docs`](https://github.com/github/docs) repositories.
-While you are displaying a markdown file for a GitHub help article in VS Code, you can click the Liquid tag for a variable or a reusable, or the opening tag for feature-based versioning, and then run the extension to open the related file for the variable, reusable, or version in a new VS Code tab.
+This Visual Studio Code extension works with markdown files in the public and internal repositories for GitHub's public-facing documentation.
+For example, the public [`docs`](https://github.com/github/docs) repository.

+While you're displaying a markdown file for a GitHub help article in Visual Studio Code, you can click the Liquid tag for a variable or a reusable, or the opening tag for feature-based versioning, and then run the extension to open the related file for the variable, reusable, or version in a new Visual Studio Code tab.

-You can also quickly copy a variable or a reusable.
-Handy for when you need to use the same variable more than once in a topic.
+You can also quickly copy the tag for a variable or a reusable.
+This is useful when you need to use the same variable more than once in an article.

 ## Using the extension